d12frosted/elpa-mirror/stable-melpa/evil-escape-readme.txt

 The key sequence can be entered in any order by setting the variable `evil-escape-unordered-key-sequence' to non nil.

+The key sequence can be made case-insensitive by setting the variable `evil-escape-case-insensitive-key-sequence' to non nil.

 A major mode can be excluded by adding it to the list `evil-escape-excluded-major-modes'.